Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers

 \subsection{Performance and Accuracy}

-\paragraph{Video Quality.} \Tbl{tab:overall} presents the overall comparison of generation quality across different techniques.
-On Wan, \proj achieves the highest speedup (roughly 1.9$\times$) while maintaining a better VBench score compared to other baselines.
-On VBench metric, both \mode{\proj$_{50\%}$} and \mode{\proj$_{70\%}$} can retain the accuracy loss within 0.5\%.
-In contrast, the strongest baseline, \mode{PAB$_{2\_6}$}, achieves only 79.2\%, which is 1.0\% lower than the original model’s score on Wan (4s).
-Similarly, on OpenSora, we can achieve almost the best accuracy while achieving the highest speedup.
-Although \mode{$\Delta$-DiT} achieves the best VBench score on OpenSora (2s), \mode{$\Delta$-DiT} can only achieve 1.01$\times$ speedup.
-In contrast, \mode{\proj$_{70\%}$} is almost the best on all quality metrics with much higher speedup. \mode{\proj$_{50\%}$} can achieve the second or third best on quality metrics while achieving higher speedup with a large margin.
-In \Fig{fig:radar}, we show more detailed VBench scores.
-Across all VBench scores, our variants are closely matched with the original baselines.
-The qualitative comparison of \proj against other methods is shown in \Fig{fig:example}.
-Qualitatively, \proj achieves better consistency with the original models compared to other methods.
+\paragraph{Video Quality.} \Tbl{tab:overall} presents the overall comparison of generation quality with different methods.
+Across all vDiT models, \proj achieves the highest speedup (2.4$\times$) while maintaining the best VBench score compared to other baselines.
+On the VBench metric, almost all \mode{\proj} variants retain the accuracy loss within 0.5\%.
+In contrast, the strongest baseline, \mode{ToCa$_{2, 85\%}$}, achieves only 79.2\%, which is 1.0\% lower than the original model’s score on Wan (4s).
+Similarly, on OpenSora, we can achieve the best accuracy while achieving the highest speedup.
+Although \mode{$\Delta$-DiT} achieves the best VBench score on OpenSora (2s), \mode{$\Delta$-DiT} achieves no speedup.
+In contrast, \mode{\proj$_{70\%}$} is almost the best on all quality metrics with much higher speedup. \mode{\proj$_{50\%}$} achieves the third best on quality metrics while achieving higher speedup with a large margin. \Sect{sec:supple:perf} shows detailed VBench scores on five vDiT models.
+Across VBench scores, our variants are closely matched with the original baselines.
+The qualitative comparison of \proj against other methods is shown in the Appendix.
+Qualitatively, \proj achieves the best consistency against the original models.

-\paragraph{Image consistency.} In addition to evaluating VBench scores, we also perform frame-to-frame comparisons against the outputs from the original models to assess image consistency.
+\paragraph{Image consistency.} In addition to VBench scores, we also perform frame-to-frame comparisons against the outputs from the original models to assess image consistency.
 Our results show that \proj consistently preserves higher image consistency across all evaluated models.
-In particular, \proj outperforms all baseline methods by a significant margin on Wan (2s), Wan (4s), and OpenSora (2s) across all image quality metrics.
-For instance, on both Wan (2s) and Wan (4s), the \mode{\proj$_{70\%}$} outperforms the strongest baseline by 10~dB.
+In particular, \proj outperforms all methods by a significant margin on Wan (4s) across all image quality metrics.
+On Wan, \mode{\proj$_{70\%}$} and \mode{\proj$_{50\%}$} outperform the strongest baseline by 10~dB.